 By the end of the study, patients had experienced significant improvements in their quality of life, and vitamin C was determined to be an effective treatment for melasma.

-Nineteen volunteers who presented with mild to moderate photodamaged skin were enrolled into a study to see the effect of a serum containing ascorbic acid on improving skin health.
+Nineteen volunteers who presented with mild to moderate photodamaged skin were enrolled in a study to see the effect of a serum containing ascorbic acid on improving skin health.

 The study lasted 3 months and subjects were graded on a 0-9 scale.
 By the end of the 3 months, patients who received the vitamin C treatment demonstrated significant improvements.